psu13/mutable-hakyll/posts/how-to-beat-malenia-if-you-are-not-that-good.md

 phase 2.
 She becomes much more aggressive in phase 2 and your attack windows become much smaller.

-My next goal was to try and get past the fight solo, but this time with minimal casting, at least for damage.
+My next goal was to try and get past the fight with minimal casting.

 Let's see how that went.
 Yeah, it was going well.